-We will be adding to the list as we find more blogs, vlogs and podcasts to amuse and inform.
 We hope you find this site helpful and we would be delighted if you would share with others.

 Take online courses; there are so many outlets to choose from.
 From Google to Udemy and SkillShare, you’d be able to learn anything from online marketing to art techniques and life hacks, many of these sites offer free courses too.

 Go on a virtual tour of thousands of museums from around the world.
 But if you want to minimise your screen time, stock up on books, board games and puzzles.
-The artists among us can keep their craft supplies handy.

 Why not visit the Google Arts and Culture pages where you can explore by time and colour or zoom in to paintings to experience them like never before or just choose an artist enjoy some amazing pieces of art.